• Skip to primary navigation

 Essential Employee Letter #1: Recommendation Letter

-One of the most essential employee letters companies have to write is the recommendation or reference letter.
+One of the most essential employee letters companies have to write is a recommendation or reference letter.

 Before employees leave a company, many may ask for a recommendation to share with future employers.